nathanmwhite/hmong_albert/README.md

 This repository holds the data for the _ALBERT for Hmong_ project as part of the Hmong Medical Corpus.

+The project has the following dependencies:
+1. ALBERT (google-research/albert)
+2. SentencePiece (google/sentencepiece)

 Current folders:

 ./albert_raw_data : Contains the raw text files for use in training.